intldds/unclk/README.md

 Chapters 13, 14 and 16

+Most of chapter 13 may be skipped, though 13.5.6 on replay attacks is worth covering.
+Chapter 14 on key negotiation explores a protocol to obtain a secret session key from an existing secret shared key, for forward secrecy.
+It's worth a light read of chapter 16.

 # Session 10 (Feb 3)

 For sessions 10-13, we will be switching gears and covering several sections from "An introduction to mathematical cryptography"